 Anyone who has suffered from urinary incontinence knows that just laughing or even washing dishes can bring on the embarrassing symptom: urine leakage.
 Leaking urine is no laughing matter, however.

 Women are most at risk to develop this very common and treatable problem.
-It’s a problem that many struggle to overcome without medical help.
+It’s a problem that many struggle to overcome without medical assistance.

-Urinary incontinence affects not only your health, but it can wreak havoc on all areas of life.
+In addition to one’s health, urinary incontinence can wreak havoc on all areas of life.
 Careers, relationships and self-esteem can suffer from the effects of losing bladder control.

-Treatment options range from simple lifestyle changes to physical therapy, medication and surgery.
+Treatment options vary from lifestyle changes to therapy, medicine, and surgery, based on the type and severity of incontinence.
 “Treatment depends on the cause and severity of the problem,” Dr. Raizada says.
 “The simplest and safest treatments are usually tried first.”

 Urinary incontinence affects twice as many women as men.
-It is more common as women advance in age and it is also due to multiple factors.
+It is more common as women advance in age and it is also due to multiple factors, including:

-Family history, childbirth trauma, lifestyle choices, obesity in addition to advancing age may contribute to urinary incontinence in women of all ages.
-Four in 10 women get urinary incontinence during pregnancy, though it usually goes away after childbirth.
+Many women get urinary incontinence during pregnancy, after childbirth and menopause.
 These life events that are unique to women may affect the bladder, urethra and other muscles that support these organs.

-There are two major types of urinary incontinence: urge and stress.
-Women who have both have what is called mixed incontinence.
+There are two main types of incontinence: urge and stress.
+Women with both have mixed incontinence.

-Urge incontinence becomes more common with advancing age.
+Urge incontinence, also known as overactive bladder, becomes more common with advancing age.
 It occurs when an overactive bladder abruptly contracts, causing a strong, sudden urge to urinate with little control.
 “Often, you’re running to the restroom and even before you get there, there is a loss of urine and you’re having accidents,” Dr. Raizada says.

 Stress incontinence is the result of a weak bladder neck.
 Women lose urine with activities like laughing, coughing, sneezing or exercising.
 “It has nothing to do with mental stress, but it can cause mental stress,” Dr. Raizada says.
 “It has more to do with physical pressure or stress on the bladder.”